Regenleif's Guide to Druiding

 - Aggragoth Books: mainhand books that add focus (or vit) and an ability.
 Only use the focus/natmagic one!
 Comes in three tiers: dark (110 level req), shadow (130 level req), void (150 level req); drops from Aggragoth, a "raid boss" in the Otherworld

 - Mordris Books: next-gen Aggy books pretty much, adds Focus, Vit (or dex), and an ability.
 Both the Focus/Vit/NatMagic one and the Focus/Dex/NatMagic ones are great!
-I use my void mord book as my primary weapon.
+For many years I used my void mordris book as my primary weapon.
 Also comes in three tiers, 180/185/190 level reqs.

 - Dragonlord/Exalted Dragonlord Totems: upgrades from your Frozen Totem (at levels 175 and 210), adds 200-250 focus and a fair bit of auto damage.
 Some Druids actually switch to auto-based builds with their DL/EDL totems, you can find their guides in the Druid Lexicon.

 For offhands, there are only a few good ones, and most come from the Luxury Shops.
 Quick note, ONLY BUY THE TOP TIER!!!
-Don't waste your gold on anything but the best (although lux is rather expensive...):
+Don't waste your gold on anything but the best, lux is quite expensive and lower tiers have minimal resale value.

 - Master's Grimoire (60 req, Otherworld): regens energy, adds 100 focus.
 I LOVED this offhand back when Otherworld was the high-level area, however now it is not worth buying, as the next-gen is at level 100

-- Focus of the Scryer?
-(150 req, Carrowmore): regens energy, adds 250 focus.
-Get this unless your clan can readily get you a Dragonlord Offhand when you reach 180
+- Focus of the Scryer (150 req, Carrowmore): regens energy, adds 250 focus.
+Get this unless your clan can guarantee you a Dragonlord Offhand when you reach 180

 - Eldritch Grimoire (180 req, Gelebron's Tower): adds 350 focus, not worth getting; wait until 200 if you plan to buy another lux offhand (even if you are using the 100 or 150 offhand)

-- Runic Grimoire (200 req, Gelebron's Tower): adds 400 focus, worth getting if you don't think you'll get your EDL offhand for a while, if you have your
+- Runic Grimoire (200 req, Gelebron's Tower): adds 400 focus, worth getting if you don't think you'll get your EDL offhand for a while and your clan can't guarantee your EDL offhand

-For Jewelry, 90-100% of it will come from mobs, bosses, raids, legacy (old event bosses), etc... not from the shop!
+For Jewelry, 90%+ of useful jewelry will come from mobs, bosses, raid bosses, legacy (old event bosses), etc... not from the shop!
 There is a legacy item shop in Dunskeig Sewers which offers random luxury items from past events: some of these are good for casters, most not...
+Generally you can get old event lux from the Auction House or other players.
 There are only two luxury necklaces I recommend:

-Don't bother with amulets from the static luxury shops, except for the top-tier master-crafted amulets (level 35 req, offered in Shalemont I believe) when you are a lower level.
-Legacy Bosses are the way to go!
+Don't bother with amulets from the static luxury shops, except for the top-tier master-crafted amulets (level 35 req, offered in Shalemont?
+Or Farcrag) when you are a lower level, for the energy regeneration.
+Event gear all the way!

-Quick note about legacy bosses: every now and then there will be an event (although lately OTM has been focusing on new content rather than events...); after the event, the bosses from the event spawn will once every ~2 weeks.
+A note about legacy bosses: After a seasonal event, the bosses from the event spawn will once every ~2 weeks.
 Over the years this has accumulated to around 230 bosses!
-There will be many oppotunities for you to acquire legacy gear.
+There will be many opportunities for you to acquire legacy gear, check the auction house and ask high level players for help.

 While saving money, value the importance of honesty.
-Never resort to scamming or dicing: scamming is something carried with you past the point of you leaving the game, and dicing is shady.
+Never resort to scamming or dicing: scamming is something carried with you past the point of you leaving the game, and dicing is a surefire way to get scammed.
 Your reputation is important, and will affect your ability to form friendships and join clans.

 Save every gold piece!
 It will be worth it in the end!

-If you have read this far, I commend you!
-You should have all the knowledge required, and I shall be praying to Taranis, our patron god, on your behalf.
+If you have read this far, and truthfully read, I commend you, and shall be praying to Taranis, our patron god, for your behalf.

 Good Luck, and Happy Healing.